ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

+_UpdateRuleReader UpdateRuleReader UpdateRuleReader UpdateRuleReader
-_UpdateRuleReader UpdateRuleReader UpdateRuleReader UpdateRuleReader is a Reader
+UpdateRuleReader UpdateRuleReader UpdateRuleReader is a Reader for the
-for the UpdateRule structure._
+UpdateRule structure._

 #### Properties